microsoft/Mastering-the-Marketplace/docs/ama/labs/lab-1-partner-center/README.md

 1. For **Package file (.zip)** you will upload a ZIP file containing the deployment package needed.
 You may drag an drop or click to brose to the ZIP file.
     1. There is a file in the `lab-1-partner-center\assets` assets folder named `silver-plan-deployment-package.zip`.
 Upload it.
 1. Navigate to the **Public Azure** section near the bottom of the screen.
-    1. For the **Azure Active Directory tenant ID** section, enter your Tenant ID from the Azure portal.
+    1. For the **Microsoft Entra tenant ID** section, enter your Tenant ID from the Azure portal.
 If you aren't sure how to find your Tenant ID, [click here](#finding-your-tenant-id) and then come back to this section when you are done.
     2. For the **Authorizations** section, under **Principal ID**, enter the ID of your own account from the Azure portal.
 If you aren't sure how to find your account ID, [click here](#finding-your-user-account-id) and come back to this section when you are done.
     3. For **Role definition**, select **Owner**.
 2. Click the **Save draft** button at the bottom of the screen.